Do-It-Yourself Termite Treatment

 - You may also try using a wet cardboard trap.
 Cardboard is made of cellulose material.
 Place wet cardboard in an area near the termites.
 The combination of cardboard and water will definitely attract termites.
 Once there are plenty enough of them on the cardboard, you can grab the cardboard and burn it with the termites.

 - Use beneficial nematodes.
 These are worms that are natural predators of these termites.
 These are available for purchase at a local gardening shop near you.

 - If your wooden furniture is infested with termites, bring it out to the sun.
 Sunlight kills termites too.

-Remember that these are more of preventive measures or temporary solution rather than permanent termite control.
-If you that these peats have already invaded your home, then it is advisable that you consult with the experts.
+Remember that these are more preventive measures or temporary solution rather than permanent termite control.
+If termites have already invaded your home, then it is advisable that you consult with the experts.
 Your best move would be to call the best pest control management in North Carolina, Go-Forth Pest Control.

 Why Go-Forth Pest Control?